greg-md/php-support/docs/Arr.md

 ## hasIndex

-Determine if an index exists in an array.
+Determine if an index or an array of indexes exists in an array.

 ```php
 hasIndex(array &$array, string|array $index, string $delimiter = self::INDEX_DELIMITER): boolean